PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Using-Lodash-for-fun-and-profit.md

 You will find these shortcuts in most Lodash functions, if applicable.
 The Lodash documentation re-explain them on each function supporting them.

+Side note: the first form, `_.filter(list, 'name', someName);`, has been dropped in Lodash 4.
+So, to reduce the work for a possible update, I advise to systematically use the `_.filter(list, { name: someName });` form instead.

 Most iteratees / predicates also share the same set of parameters: they are generally called with the current item, its index if the collection is an array or a string, or its key if that's a map (an object), and the collection itself.
 When a function has an iteratee (or other callback function), it also accepts an optional `thisArg` as last parameter.
 This allows to bind an object to the callback, to access its properties or methods.
 I haven't used it yet...
+And it has been dropped in v.4!

-Note that Lodash is robust against `undefined` or `null` input: it won't throw exceptions, but will do some kind of noop, depending on function.
+Note that Lodash is robust against `undefined` or `null` input: it won't throw exceptions, but will do some kind of no-op, depending on function.

 ## Reminder

-In the article mentioned above, I talk about some common functions: forEach (each), forEachRight (eachRight), reduce (foldl, inject), reduceRight (foldr), range, filter (select), reject, find (detect), findLast, findIndex, map (collect), mapRight, take, takeWhile, takeRight, takeRightWhile, first (head), last, initial, rest (tail), drop, dropWhile, dropRight, dropRightWhile, map, every (all), some (any), zip, unzip, partial, ary, rearg, negate.
+In the article mentioned above (about functional programming), I talk about some common functions: forEach (each), forEachRight (eachRight), reduce (foldl, inject), reduceRight (foldr), range, filter (select), reject, find (detect), findLast, findIndex, findLastIndex, map (collect), take, takeWhile, takeRight, takeRightWhile, first (head), last, initial, rest (tail), drop, dropWhile, dropRight, dropRightWhile, every (all), some (any), zip, unzip, partial, ary, rearg, negate.
-The names between parentheses are aliases.
+The names between parentheses are aliases (some of them removed from v.4 -- avoid using them!).
 Except for consistency, I won't present them again here.

 I won't present all the functions of Lodash, check the official documentation to have an up-to-date list and detailed presentations.